DecodeGenetics/Ratatosk/README.md

 ## Reference-guided correction

+While Ratatosk is a reference-free method, a reference-guided preprocessing of the input data is proposed to:
+- improve the correction
+- reduce the running time
+- distribute the workload over many nodes of an HPC

+Here is an overview of the preprocessing:
+1. Short and long reads are mapped to a reference genome
-While Ratatosk is a reference-free method, a reference-guided preprocessing of the input data is proposed to improve the correction, redcue the running time and distribute the workload over many nodes of an HPC.
-First, short and long reads with good mapping quality are distributed over bins corresponding to segments of the reference genome they map to.
-Bins are corrected independently.
-Then, unmapped long reads and long reads with low mapping quality are corrected *de novo* using all short reads and the previously corrected long read bins.
-More details are provided in.
+2. Short and long reads with good mapping quality are distributed over bins corresponding to segments of the reference genome they map to
+3. Bins are corrected independently
+4. Unmapped long reads and long reads with low mapping quality are corrected *de novo* using all short reads.
+Correction is assisted by the previously corrected long read bins.

-1. Map the long and short reads.
-We advise [bwa-mem](https://github.com/lh3/bwa) to map the short reads and [minimap2](https://github.com/lh3/minimap2) for the long reads.
+As the input of the pipeline are BAM files, we recommend [bwa-mem](https://github.com/lh3/bwa) to map the short reads and [minimap2](https://github.com/lh3/minimap2) for the long reads.
 BAM files must be sorted and indexed (`samtools sort` and `samtools index`).

 2. Bin the reads:
 ```